fallahn/xygine/tutorial/part_3/readme.md

         static constexpr float Speed = 800.f;
     };

 This is the `Ball` component.
-It contains an enum class declaring its state - then a ball is sat on the paddle waiting to be launched it'll be in the `Waiting` state.
+It contains an enum class declaring its state - when a ball is sat on the paddle waiting to be launched it'll be in the `Waiting` state.
 Once launched it'll be `Active`.
 The velocity is a normalised vector indicating the ball's current direction.
 It's initialised so that when it launches it'll move straight up.